 Texas is the second-largest state based on both population and land area.
 It also boasts one of the largest highway networks in the nation.
-As of 2019, there were roughly 23.7 million registered drivers in the State of Texas.
+As of 2019, there were roughly 23.7 million Texans registered as drivers.
 You’ll find many of these drivers in major cities and transportation hubs such as Houston, Dallas, and Austin.

 As is the case with any state, Texas has laws and minimum coverage requirements.
 This page will break down auto insurance in the Lone Star State.
-This includes how much it costs, important policies and rules, and an overview of the best car insurance companies in Texas.
+This includes coverage costs, important policies and rules, and an overview of the best national and in-state auto insurers.

 Table of contents

-The following table displays average Texas car insurance rates, by coverage type, versus the average for the rest of the country:
+The following table displays average Texas auto insurance premiums, by coverage type, versus the average for the rest of the country:

 Average Full Coverage Rates

 The graph below shows the change in average Texas car insurance rates from 2012 to 2019.
 Full coverage prices rose from $858 in 2012 to $1,143 in 2019.
 This was an increase of $285, or 33%.

 Average Liability Coverage Rates

 The following graph shows the average liability insurance rates in Texas from 2012 to 2019.
 Around 2016, liability costs here climbed over the national average and have only begun to drop in 2019 to about $650.
 This year-to-year increase could be the result of: